Datura-ai/cortex.t/README.md

 ## Introduction

-**IMPORTANT**: If you are unaware of Bittensor, please checkout the [Bittensor Website](https://bittensor.com/) before proceeding to the [Setup](#setup) section.
+**IMPORTANT**: If you are new to Bittensor, please checkout the [Bittensor Website](https://bittensor.com/) before proceeding to the [Setup](#setup) section.

-The Bittensor Subnet 18 is designed to always have reliably good answers for api usage through the bittensor protocol.
-This is an initial effort to propel more api-related apps and products that can provide value to clients of validators.
+The Bittensor Subnet 18 (cortex.t) is designed to provide reliable consistent quality responses for  app developemnt via api usage through the bittensor protocol [BitAPAI](https://bitapai.io).
+It is also designed to provide an accessible, fair and manipulation free landscape to the incentivised production of data (mining) and reward production of organic user prompts.

-More info here.
+This initiative takes the first steps in simplifying and re-imagining how text-prompting can be rewarded and is a push to provide stability and reassurance to developers of api-related apps and products allowing them to prioritise the provision of value to their clients without the worry of data inconsistencies.

+"Why is it not as good as ChatGPT?" was the often made comparison.
+Now it is.
+Now you can rely on the quality of GPT within the Bittensor network and pair it with other subnets and modalities using a single API key from [BitAPAI](https://bitapai.io).

 ## Setup